 Mailchimp.
-I’ve used their service when I created weekly e-newsletters for my church and now I use it to deliver my monthly newsletters to my a-mazing Cultivating Creativity community.
+I’ve used their service when I created weekly e-newsletters for my church and now I use it to deliver my monthly newsletters to my a-mazing Tiny House on the Hill community.

 Canva.
 It’s my go-to site for creating most of my images.
 With their ready made templates, it’s a no brainer.
 And did I mention it’s free?

 PicMonkey.
-Because I don’t have Photoshop or Lightroom, I use this site although I’m irritated that they now charge for their services.
-The price is semi-minimal, but still.
+I use this site in place of Photoshop or Lightroom to save money.
 You can, however, give their site a try for free (just read the details before signing up!)

 ProBlogger.
 Darren Rowse is a master communicator.
 Here you’ll find dozens of tips to hone your skills as a blogger.
 Prepare to hit “Bookmark” more than ever before.